spacecatpixel/lokidocs/docs/Wallets/CliWallet/MofNMultisig.md

 1. All parties command `prepare_multisig` and send data to ALL other parties

-2. All parties command `make_multisig <threshold> <data1> <data2>` and send 2nd batch of data to ALL other parties
+2. All parties command `make_multisig <threshold> <data1> <data2> .... <dataN>` and send 2nd batch of data to ALL other parties

-3. All parties command `finalize_multisig <data1> <data2>` with the data from ALL other parties.
+3. All parties command `finalize_multisig <data1> <data2> ...... <DataM>` with the data from ALL other parties.

 **Receiving**

 1. All parties can type address to see the created multisig wallet address.
 The address will, of course, be the same for all parties since they're all watching the same wallet.

 **Preparation for Sending**

 1. To prepare for sending all parties command `export_multisig_info <filename>` and send the file to all other parties

-2. To complete preparation, all parties command `import_multisig_info <filename1> <filename2>` and import files from other parties
+2. To complete preparation, all parties command `import_multisig_info <filename1> <filename2> ..... <filenameM>` and import files from other parties

 **Sending**